Hayden Christensen: Personal life

-In 2007, Christensen began dating actress Rachel Bilson, with whom he starred in the movie Jumper.
+In 2007, Christensen began dating actress Rachel Bilson, with whom he starred in Jumper and New York, I Love You.
 They became engaged on December 25, 2008.
 In mid-2010, they broke up, but began dating again a few months later.
-On October 29, 2014, Bilson gave birth to their daughter.
+(Note: Attributed to multiple references:) On October 29, 2014, Bilson gave birth to their daughter.
 Christensen and Bilson separated in September 2017.

 In 2007, Christensen bought a farm near Uxbridge, Ontario.
 He noted in 2008 that he had been renovating the property himself and devoting time to learning about "livestock, crops, and agricultural machinery".
 His farm also features a vegetable garden and an apple orchard.
-In November 2013, Christensen collaborated with Canadian fashion chain RW&Co to release a men's clothing line inspired by his farm.
-In 2015, Christensen explained to The Los Angeles Times another reason he bought the farm was because “he didn’t want to grow too entitled as an actor” after starring in Star Wars.
-Stating “I guess I felt like I had this great thing in Star Wars that provided all these opportunities and gave me a career, but it all kind of felt a little too handed to me.
-I didn’t want to go through life feeling like I was just riding a wave,” he said.
-He acknowledged that the break would impact his work, but wasn’t bothered by it.
-Christensen continues to be hands on with his farm, in 2023 he revealed at a convention that he had hand built multiple fishing ponds on his farm, that contain water features, complete with plumbing that Christensen did himself.
+In November 2013, Christensen collaborated with Canadian fashion chain RW&CO to release a men's clothing line inspired by his farm.
+In 2015, Christensen explained to Los Angeles Times another reason he bought the farm was because "he didn't want to grow too entitled as an actor" after starring in Star Wars.
+Stating "I guess I felt like I had this great thing in Star Wars that provided all these opportunities and gave me a career, but it all kind of felt a little too handed to me.
+I didn't want to go through life feeling like I was just riding a wave," he said.
+He acknowledged that the break would impact his work, but wasn't bothered by it.
+Christensen continues to be hands on with his farm; in 2023 he revealed at a convention that he had hand built multiple fishing ponds on his farm, that contain water features, complete with plumbing that Christensen did himself.

 Christensen is an avid Toronto Maple Leafs fan.
 He also enjoys playing the piano.
-In 2008, Christensen performed a public service announcement for Do Something's Teens for Jeans Campaign.
-He modelled in Louis Vuitton's advertising, and was also named as the face of Lacoste's newest fragrance, Lacoste Challenge.
-He was featured in RED's Lazarus Effect Campaign, which is intended to increase awareness for its efforts to fight AIDS in Africa.
+In 2008, Christensen performed a public service announcement for DoSomething's Teens for Jeans Campaign.
+He modelled in Louis Vuitton's advertising, and was also named as the face of Lacoste's fragrance, Lacoste Challenge.
+He was featured in RED's Lazarus Effect Campaign, which is intended to increase awareness for its efforts to fight HIV/AIDS in Africa.

-In 2018 Christensen played in the annual Soccer Aid charity match playing for the World XI team to raise funds for UNICEF.
+In 2018, Christensen played in the annual Soccer Aid charity match playing for the World XI team to raise funds for UNICEF.

 On August 15, 2025, Christensen threw out the ceremonial first pitch at a Chicago Cubs game.
-He walked to the mound wearing a Cubs jersey with the number 66, a nod to “Order 66” from Star Wars.
+He walked to the mound wearing a Cubs jersey with the number 66, a nod to "Order 66" from Star Wars.